 China is the outlier, with the Great Firewall blocking almost all of the apps built by US and European companies.
 WeChat has embedded itself into the Chinese society unlike any app in the West, and continues to expand its platform outward with the integration of Pinduoduo and DiDi.

 As a side note, DiDi is not represented here as it does not reveal its monthly active users.
 Analysts have projected it to be in the 500 to 600 million range, and it has an internal target of 800 million by 2022.

 Douyin, the Chinese version of TikTok, has seen decent growth in the past year, cementing ByteDance’s place as one of the four large tech companies in the country, the other three being Tencent (WeChat, QQ, Tencent Video), Alibaba (Taobao, AliPay, Gaode Map) and Baidu (iQiyi, Baidu Maps).

 TikTok was on track to hit 200 million downloads in India, however the government banned the app in July.
 Several clones have emerged to try and take TikTok’s place, however none hit the top ten list this year.

 What’s surprising is the lack of Indian apps on the list.
 In past years, Flipkart, Hotstar, Zomato, Gaana Music have all hit the top five.
-Aarogya Setu is India’s contract tracing app, which Indian citizens are supposed to use when accessing public transport.
+Aarogya Setu is India’s contract tracing app, which is the most popular app of its kind worldwide.

 Most Popular Apps 2020 (Brazil)